Andy Sweet: Influences and awards

 "Our early interest in photographing a city we love was like a magnet that kept drawing us back...a city that could be observed and preserved through photographic documentation", Sweet told The Miami News.

-Sweet's portrayal of the aging Jewish seniors in the Art Deco District, many of them Holocaust survivors.
+Sweet portrayed aging Jewish seniors in the Art Deco District, many of whom were Holocaust survivors.
 Sweet felt passionate about giving a "voice" to these survivors and that nostalgic time.
 Through Sweet's photos, it was clear these quirky seniors intended to savor every moment of life in this close-knit community.
-He had insight to capture them before the district ultimately became touristy, sterile and gentrified.
+He had the insight to capture them before the district became gentrified and touristy.

-Ed Christin serves as Andy Sweet's archivist.
-Andy Sweet documented the Jewish community on South Beach, starting in 1977 through 1982.
+Ed Christin serves as Sweet's archivist.
+Sweet documented the Jewish community on South Beach, starting in 1977 through 1982.
 It was where he grew up, and where he recognized a unique time in history, when the Jewish residents of Miami Beach brought their cultural touchstones with them.
 They converted hotels into makeshift synagogues, supported each other, and kept their traditions alive.
 Many were Holocaust survivors who were drawn to the warm weather of South Florida.

 Sweet was awarded two grants from the National Endowment for the Arts for the Miami Beach Project.